parallelam/Basic-Grid-Portfolio/README.md

 # Basic-Grid-Portfolio (Bootstrap)

-A very basic, grid-system based portfolio home-page meant to demonstrate working knowledge of grid systems and mobile responsiveness.
+A minor project creating a very basic, grid-system based portfolio home-page meant to demonstrate working knowledge of grid systems and mobile responsiveness.